 So, who's responsible for making sure the value of the property is in line with the amount being paid?
 This is where you meet the appraiser.
 We provide an unbiased estimate of what a buyer could expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from DCF Appraisals will ensure, you as an interested party, are informed.

 Our first task at DCF Appraisals is to inspect the property to ascertain its true status.
 We must see aspects of the property first hand, such as the number of bedrooms and bathrooms, the location, living areas, etc, to ensure they indeed are there and are in the condition a typical buyer would expect them to be.
 To ensure the stated size of the property has not been misrepresented and document the layout of the property, the inspection often entails creating a sketch of the floorplan.
 Most importantly, we identify any obvious amenities - or defects - that would affect the value of the property.

-Following the inspection, we use two or three approaches to determining the value of the property: paired sales analysis and, in the case of a rental property, an income approach when rental properties are prevalent.
+Following the inspection, we use two or three approaches to determining the value of real property: a paired sales analysis, a replacement cost calculation, and an income approach when rental properties are prevalent.

 Valuation Using the Income Approach